retazo0018/Gripper-Driver/README.md

 See [task overview](task.md) to know the details of this challenge.

 # Getting-started
 - Clone the repository.

-Most of the packages used for this work is pre-available as part of a Python Installation.
-However, if any package is missing, it can be installed by running this command `pip install <PACKAGE_NAME>`.
+- Install dependencies by running `pip install -r requirements.txt`.

 - Run `pytest -v` to run unit tests.

-- Run `python gripper_sim.py` in a terminal launches the socket server that simulates a mock gripper.
+- Run `python gripper_sim.py` in a terminal to simulates the mock gripper through a socket server.

-- Run `python gripper_driver.py` to start a client CLI to with the mock gripper.
+- Run `python gripper_driver.py` to start a client CLI to communicate with the mock gripper.
 The communication is established through sockets as text-based interface.
 Type `help` in the CLI to know the list of commands and their purposes.
 Multiple clients can be started to communicate with the gripper simultaneously.

 # Sample Outputs
 ![alt text](docs/usage_eg1.png "Usage Example 1")